ParisNeo/ollama_proxy_server/README.md

 ---

+## 🛡️ Harden Your Defenses: Endpoint Blocking

+Giving every user an API key shouldn't mean giving them the keys to the kingdom.
+By default, **Ollama Proxy Fortress blocks access to dangerous and resource-intensive API endpoints** for all API key holders.

+-   **Prevent Denial-of-Service:** Stop users from triggering massive model downloads (`/api/pull`) that can saturate your network and fill your disk.
+-   **Protect Your Models:** Prevent API users from deleting (`/api/delete`), copying (`/api/copy`), or creating (`/api/create`) models on your backend servers.
+-   **Full Admin Control:** As an administrator, you can still perform all these actions securely through the web UI's **Model Management** page.
+-   **Customizable:** You have full control to change which endpoints are blocked via the **Settings -> Endpoint Security** menu.

+---

 ## 🔒 Encrypt Everything with One-Click HTTPS/SSL

 Securing your AI traffic is now dead simple.
 In the **Settings -> HTTPS/SSL** menu, you have two easy options:

 1.  **Upload & Go (Easiest):** Simply upload your `key.pem` and `cert.pem` files directly through the UI.
-The server handles the rest, storing them securely on the server.
+The server handles the rest.
 2.  **Path-Based:** If your certificates are already on the server (e.g., managed by Certbot), just provide the full file paths.

 A server restart is required to apply changes, ensuring your connection is fully encrypted and secure from eavesdropping.